 The project team discussed the current status of Via Verde Trail, and the community provided feedback on early designs of the Irving to Kentucky section.

 Kentucky & Knox Park is a pocket park located in the Westwood neighborhood.
-The redesign will consist of a new playground, irrigation system, and walk connectivity around the playground and picnic shelter, thanks to DPR Capital Funds.
+The redesign consists of a new playground, irrigation system, and walk connectivity around the playground and picnic shelter, thanks to DPR Capital Funds.

 Project Timeline: